 Huda Hassan is a writer and cultural critic in New York City.

 Her award-winning writing appears everywhere, including in New York MagazinePitchfork, The Globe & Mail, Cosmopolitan, BuzzFeed, and Hazlitt.
 She writes a column for the CBC's Against the Grain and a monthly newsletter, Mother, Loosen My Tongue.
 As a critic, Huda appears on CBC’s Commotion, Metro Morning, and The Current, alongside CTV’s Culture Shock and Pop Life shows.
 She has been a juror for the National Magazine Awards, Polaris Music Prize, and the SOCAN Songwriting Awards.
-In 2019, she was one of 100 Black women artists and arts workers who participated in The Feast, a performative dining table at the Art Gallery of Ontario, as a communal action against erasure in Canadian arts establishments.

 Huda teaches media and cultural studies at New York University and received the 2025-2026 New York Public Library’s Schomburg fellowship for her writing.